-Continuous efficiency improvements and tight cost control, supported by digitalisation and automation of processes and customer interaction, kept the expense ratio stable at 25.5% (25.6%).
-Total operating expenses, excluding claims handling, increased from \leq 36.5 to \leq 36.9 million.
-The cost increase is, inter alia, driven by salary inflation and IT-costs related to enhanced development capacity.
+Continuous efficiency improvements and tight cost control, supported by digitalisation and automation of customer interaction processes, reduced the expense ratio to 25.2% (25.5% in 2019).
+Total operating expenses, excluding claims handling, increased to €37.1 million (€36.9 million in 2019) mainly driven by salary inflation.